Objects

 Dreaming About Losing Something: Meaning, Psychology & Symbolism

-Dreams of losing something often reflect feelings of anxiety or fear of change.
+Dreaming about losing something often reflects feelings of insecurity or the fear of losing control in waking life.

 Written by: DreamMeaning Editorial Team